justinwilkin/server-side-swift-tutorial-part-1/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Vapor is a web framework built for server-side Swift development.
-It's built on Apple's SwiftNIO: a non-blocking, event-driven architecture written in Swift which encourages type-safe, expressive and protocol-oriented development. </p>
+It's built on Apple's SwiftNIO: a non-blocking, event-driven architecture written in Swift which encourages type-safe, expressive, and protocol-oriented development. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->